willhowes/makers_portfolio_and_notes/week_4.md

  ```
  expect(page).to have_link('BBC', href: 'www.bbc.co.uk')
 ```
  * TEAR DOWN - system under test is reset to its pre-setup state.
 This is usually handled implicitly by the database or program.
-In the example of the bookmarks_manager, we do this in the ```set_up_database``` helper file:
+In the example of the [Bookmark Manager Challenge](https://github.com/willhowes/bookmark_manager_will_josh), we do this in the ```set_up_database``` helper file:
  ```
 connection.exec("TRUNCATE bookmarks;")
 ```